vercel/next.js/packages/next-swc/docs/src/documentation.md

 ## Write a general overview document

-Files written in markdown format in `packages/next-swc/docs/src` can be read by [mdbook](https://rust-lang.github.io/mdBook/).(Like the page you're looking at now)
+Files written in markdown format in `packages/next-swc/docs/src` can be read by [mdbook](https://rust-lang.github.io/mdBook/)(Like the page you're looking at now).
+Our configuration includes [mermaid](https://mermaid.js.org/) support to include diagrams.
+See [archtecture](archtecture.md) how it looks like.

 ## Write a rustdoc comment